PostHog/posthog.com/contents/tutorials/session-recordings-for-support.md

 ![Share](../images/tutorials/session-recordings-for-support/share.png)

-You can share these links on the platforms you do support such as Zendesk, Slack, GitHub, HubSpot, and Salesforce.
+You can share these links on platforms you use to coordinate user support, such as Zendesk, Slack, GitHub, HubSpot, and Salesforce.
 This is valuable context for other people supporting that user.
 It is also useful for development teams who require data on the user and “steps to recreate the issue” so they can solve the issue.
 It is a simple, useful connection between your support tools and PostHog.

 ## Combining error monitoring and session recording